myclau/865ec19cc4a0511d9acedcfe9bb14334b126fc99shortmylink/README.md

 # limitation & assumption
 1. if you want to use https instead of http, you need to setup a lb and map the service to this api and config the environment varible of LB_DOMAIN
 2. I assumpt the Random Generation of the shortUrl is unique.
+3. The api will not check if the url request to newurl is valid or not